Asajj Ventress: The Clone Wars

 Eventually, Darth Sidious comes to see Ventress as a liability, and orders Dooku to eliminate her.
 Dooku attempts, unsuccessfully, to kill her, as she engages Anakin and Obi-Wan in one final duel, in which she is wounded.
 She turns to the Nightsisters of Dathomir for help, and they engineer Savage Opress to serve as Dooku's new apprentice in order to earn his trust, before ultimately killing him on Ventress' behalf.
 The scheme fails, however, when Opress turns on both Dooku and Ventress and attempts to kill them both.

 In season four, Ventress returns to the Nightsisters.
 She undergoes the ritual to become a full-fledged Nightsister, but is thwarted when Grievous' droid army slaughter the Nightsisters while their matriarch Mother Talzin is rendered incorporeal.
 Told by Talzin to find her own path, Ventress later helps Boba Fett's team of bounty hunters in a dangerous but profitable mission.
 She then finally makes peace with her past with an ideal future as a bounty hunter.
 While still haunted by Opress, she tracks him to Raydonia to collect a bounty on him.
 When she arrives on Opress' spaceship, she confronts him and Darth Maul as they are about to kill Obi-Wan.
 Ventress teams up with her old nemesis to fight Maul and Opress, but they are ultimately forced to escape in their shuttle.

 In season five's final arc, Ventress nearly apprehends Ahsoka, who has been framed for attempting to destroy the Jedi Temple.
 She ultimately helps Ahsoka escape on the condition that she would be exonerated.
-Ventress later helps Anakin to find out that Barriss Offee, who stole her lightsabers, framed Ahsoka.
+Ventress later helps Anakin discover that Barriss Offee, who stole her lightsabers, has framed Ahsoka.

 Dark Disciple

 In the 2015 novel Dark Disciple, based on unfinished episodes from The Clone Wars, Ventress teams up with undercover Jedi Master Quinlan Vos in an "un-Jedi like" mission to kill Dooku.
-Ventress falls in love with Vos.
-After Vos is turned to the dark side by Dooku, Ventress ultimately manages to redeem him, but she is killed by Dooku with Force lightning shortly after.
-Vos later returns Ventress' body to Dathomir so that she may rejoin her fallen sisters in spirit.
+Ventress falls in love with Vos and, after the latter is turned to the dark side by Dooku, she manages to redeem him.
+During a final confrontation with Dooku, Ventress is fatally struck with Force lightning; her body is subsequently brought to Dathomir by Vos, so that she may rejoin her fallen sisters in spirit.

 The Bad Batch

-In January 2024, the Season 3 trailer for Star Wars: The Bad Batch revealed that Ventress had survived the events of Dark Disciple and would appear in the season's storyline.
-Brad Rau, the supervising director of The Bad Batch said that the appearance would be faithful and not contradictory to the events of the book.
-She comes face to face with Clone Force 99, and despite getting in a fight at first, she ends up coming to the aid of Omega.
-Her appearance in The Bad Batch showed viewers that although she was once a villain, she is now harnessing the light side of the force and is capable of compassion.
+In January 2024, the third season trailer for Star Wars: The Bad Batch revealed that Ventress had survived the events of Dark Disciple and would appear in the season's storyline.
+Brad Rau, the supervising director of The Bad Batch, said that the appearance would be faithful and not contradictory to the events of the book.
+During the early reign of the Galactic Empire, Ventress comes face-to-face with Clone Force 99, and despite the mutual distrust between them, she ends up coming to the aid of Omega.
+Her appearance in The Bad Batch showed viewers that although Ventress was once a villain, she is now harnessing the light side of the Force and is capable of compassion.